 Launching Kernels#

 Writing a kernel is only half the story.
 The host must load device code, configure the launch grid, marshal arguments, and dispatch the work to the GPU.
 The primary cuda-oxide launch path is #[cuda_module]: it embeds the generated device artifact into the host binary and generates typed launch methods.
 The lower-level load_kernel_module and cuda_launch!
-APIs remain available when you need explicit sidecar loading or custom launch code.
+APIs remain available when you need explicit sidecar loading or custom launch code; note cuda_launch! is unsafe and must be wrapped in unsafe { }.

 See also